 We look for situations where changes in legislation could have a positive impact on the supply versus demand fundamentals such as in Nottingham, Leicester and Newcastle were the Article 4 Direction has been adopted.
 The Article 4 Direction essentially requires special planning permission for the conversion of single-family homes into accommodation of three of more unrelated occupants, thereby limiting supply.
 With demand growing, it presents a good opportunity for investors.

 We choose student accommodation that is in close proximity to the most popular university as well as local amenities.
-Students tend to like to be close to with City Centre as many of them have part time jobs and also like the convenience of a good location – this often has a positive impact on the price that they are willing to pay for rent.
+Students tend to like to be close to the city centre as many of them have part time jobs and also like the convenience of a good location – this often has a positive impact on the price that they are willing to pay for rent.

 We study the rental projections provided by the developer and compare them with equivalent properties currently available for rent on Rightmove Student Property portal as well as to see if the figures “stack up”.
 The purchase prices also have to be in line with comparable properties that we have previously sold in similar locations across the country.